ninezerozeronine/chip-computer/sphinx_docs/modules/ram.rst

 (active low) is available as well).

 It takes time for the chip to switch modes and the pins to change from output to input.
-This time is referred to as tWHZ in the datasheet and the following note
+This time is referred to as tWHZ in the data-sheet and the following note
 applies:

 .. note::
     4. During this period, the I/O pins are in the output state and the input signals must not be applied.

-According to the datasheet tWHZ is at most 7ns for the 6116SA15 being used.
+According to the data-sheet tWHZ is at most 7ns for the 6116SA15 being used.

-As well as the time taken for the pins to change state, we need to ensure that the overall write pulse width is a certain length due to another note in the datasheet (which applies because _OE will be low):
+As well as the time taken for the pins to change state, we need to ensure that the overall write pulse width is a certain length due to another note in the data-sheet (which applies because _OE will indeed be low):

 .. note::
     7. _OE is continuously HIGH.
 If _OE is LOW during a _WE controlled